Skip to main content

 Yom Hashoah - Day of Remembrance

 Each spring, the Wilmington community, like other communities around the world, gathers to remember the victims of the Holocaust.
-The public commemoration is held near Freedom Plaza in Wilmington, site of the Holocaust Memorial created by Elbert Weinberg.
+The public commemoration is held at Freedom Plaza in Wilmington, site of the Holocaust Memorial created by Elbert Weinberg.
 Speakers and attendees reflect on the millions killed by the Nazis between 1933 and 1945.
 It is also a time to invoke acceptance for all peoples and pledge vigilance against hatred and discrimination.

 Children’s Memorial